 "Now, tell me what's in the envelope.
 It doesn't look like my lunch, although I missed it."

 "You know what it is.
 Money for you to use however you want to, just stay away from the case."
-They relaxed their stance when Joe picked up the package and leafed through the bundles.
-It wasn't peanuts.
+They relaxed their stance when Joe moved from behind the door to pick up the package.
+Leafing through the bundles he raised his brows, it wasn't peanuts.
 There was quite a hefty amount.
 More than his salary by a few years.

 "You're right."
 Joe fingered the bills and smiled at the two men.
 "I'm sorry boys, but you won't be needing your ride home."

 "What?"
-The two men looked at each other and fumbled for their weapons.
-They never got them pulled out of their holster and retrieved from the ground when they were hit by tranq darts.
+The two men looked at each other, then dove for their weapons.
+They never got them from where they lay on the ground when they were hit by tranq darts.

-"You're clear."
-Came the call.
-The men stood, brushing themselves.
+"You're clear," came the call.
+The men stood and moved to the clearing brushing themselves.

-"That was close. " Joe spoke into the com.
+"That was close, " Joe spoke to the men.